Tars4815/ponti/README.md

 which will generate a new repository on your personal account (or the one of your choosing).

+To work locally on the project before loading it to a server, instead click on the **Code** button and then select the *Download ZIP* option.
+After unzipping the downloaded folder, copy everything in the htdocs folder of the xampp directory of your device for working in your local development environment.

 This repository contains the following files:

 ***README.md***